Cosmological constraints on exotic injection of electromagnetic energy: Conclusion

-The results we obtained can be applied to numerous models, of which we provided a few examples: We computed the constraints on evaporating low-mass PBHs, whose strength happens to be comparable or stronger than the ones following from extragalactic gamma-ray background limits form masses around $10^{15}\,$g.
-Our results provide for instance an independent cosmological argument excluding that the totality of DM can be made of PBHs lighter than $\sim10^{17}\,$g.
-We have also applied our results to sterile neutrinos: while past literature has focused on the few keV mass range typically invoked for sterile neutrino DM, we argued that cosmological bounds are also relevant to heavier and more weakly coupled relics, which are usually overlooked.
-Finally, we studied some perspectives for future improvements over the current cosmological constraints.
+The results we obtained can be applied to numerous models, of which we provided a few examples: We computed the constraints on evaporating low-mass PBHs, whose strength happens to be comparable or stronger than the ones following from extragalactic gamma-ray background limits for masses a couple of orders of magnitude around $10^{15}\,$g.
+Our results provide for instance an independent cosmological argument excluding that the totality of DM can be made of PBHs lighter than $\sim10^{16.8}\,$g.
+We have also applied our results to sterile neutrinos: while the past literature has been focusing on masses of a few keV typically invoked for sterile neutrino DM, we have shown that cosmological bounds are also relevant for heavier and more weakly coupled relics, which are usually overlooked.
+Finally, we have studied some perspectives for future improvements over the current cosmological constraints.
 In particular, we sketched why we expect forthcoming 21 cm surveys to have some discovery potential, or to improve somewhat over existing bounds.
 The most promising window to overcome astrophysical uncertainties and aiming at a smoking gun feature is to look for an {\it emission} signal in the ``Cosmic Dawn'' epoch $15\lesssim z\lesssim 30$.
 The perspectives to discover this kind of exotic physics are certainly cleaner than those for DM annihilation, see~\cite{Lopez-Honorez:2016sur}.
 We also briefly discussed the good chances for improvements over the current status achievable with future missions proposed to study CMB spectral distortions ({\sf PiXiE}) and CMB angular power spectrum ({\sf CORE}), as well as their complementarity.